 In this episode, I’d like to talk about a video from a channel I’ve been watching for quite some time – Chopperfett.

 I recently came across a YouTube Video where Bret (ChopperFett) talks about dumping his Insta 360 One X2 Camera in favor of a fixed-position GoPro.
 This probably isn’t a popular opinion in the grand scheme of things.
 However, he lays out some terrific arguments for why the Insta 360 isn’t a great Motovlog Camera.

-Between the lower resolution, significant gaps between files, and tedious workflow, I use it less and less.
+I use it less and less between the lower resolution, significant gaps between files, and tedious workflow.

 Buying a Second Motorcycle

 For quite some time now, I’ve been toying around with the idea of getting a second motorcycle.
 I don’t want something big or elaborate – I’m still thrilled with my 2022 Yamaha MT-09, but a backup of some sort would be a lot of fun.

 The issues I’m currently facing with parts availability for my Yamaha have accelerated this process, and I have spent the last couple of weeks actively searching for my next bike.
 If there is one thing I’ve learned during that search, it is that Pre-Owned Motorcycle prices are outrageous!

 A great example of this was a bike I stumbled onto through the Facebook Marketplace.
 It was an early 2000’s Kawasaki Ninja 250 with roughly 10,000 Miles on the odometer.
 The asking price was a staggering $5,000.
 Is a nearly twenty-year-old Ninja 250 a collector’s item or something?
 For $800 more, you would buy a brand new 2023 Kawasaki Ninja 400 with ABS and a Factory Warranty!